jahid-we/Freelance-Time-Tracker-Api/README.md

   - Create, update, delete, and list projects, including filtering by client.

 - **Notifications**:
-  - Sends a queued email notification when a user exceeds 8 daily work hours.
+  - Sends an email notification (queued) when a user logs more than 8 hours in a day.

 ---